xiaoxiaocaomao/mockServer-simple/README.md

-# mocker
+# Mock-Server
 Launch a mock server to response HTTP requests.

-# feature
+# Feature
 - user specify how to respond requests via api.json
 - user specify which requests should be respond by mock server via config.json.
 - apis not in config.json can be transferred to another remote service, which can be specified by user.
+- expections defined in api.json can be replaced by data in data.json which are specified by user.

-# method
+# Method
 ## setting
 - apiJson

-To specify api.json file location, which will be written into configuration file.
+To specify api.json file location.

 - config

-To specify config.json file location, which will be written into configuration file.
+To specify config.json file location.

+- data.json

+To specify data files to replace expection.

 - remoteHost

-To specify a remote service to respond HTTP requests, which will be written into configuration file.
+To specify a remote service to respond HTTP requests.

 ```
     // example
     mockServer.setting({
         apiJson: __dirname + '/mock/api.json',
         config: __dirname + '/mock/config.json',
+        dataFolder: __dirname + '/mock/data/',
         host: 'http://255.255.255.255/'
     });
 ```